kissgyorgy/my-stars/README.md

 - [matthew-brett/delocate](https://github.com/matthew-brett/delocate) - Find and copy needed dynamic libraries into python wheels
 - [urllib3/urllib3](https://github.com/urllib3/urllib3) - Python HTTP library with thread-safe connection pooling, file post support, user friendly, and more.
 - [boramalper/pydis](https://github.com/boramalper/pydis) - A redis clone in Python 3 to disprove some falsehoods about performance.
-- [lucasrla/remarks](https://github.com/lucasrla/remarks) - Extract highlights, scribbles, and annotations from PDFs marked with the reMarkable tablet.
-Export to Markdown, PDF, PNG, and SVG
+- [lucasrla/remarks](https://github.com/lucasrla/remarks) - Extract annotations (highlights and scribbles) from PDF, EPUB, and notebooks marked with reMarkable tablets.
+Export to Markdown, PDF, PNG, SVG
 - [adamerose/PandasGUI](https://github.com/adamerose/PandasGUI) - A GUI for Pandas DataFrames
 - [j6k4m8/goosepaper](https://github.com/j6k4m8/goosepaper) - generate and deliver a daily newspaper to you or your remarkable tablet
 - [GjjvdBurg/paper2remarkable](https://github.com/GjjvdBurg/paper2remarkable) - Fetch an academic paper or web article and send it to the reMarkable tablet with a single command